Shorabul/Shorabul/README.md

 ---

+## About me

-<h3 align="center">I'm a Front-End Developer with a strong passion for modern web technologies.
+<h3 align="left">I'm a Front-End Developer with a strong passion for modern web technologies.
 I'm continuously exploring new tools, improving my skills, and expanding my knowledge into full-stack development.</h3>

 - 🔭 Current Focus: **React and backend development**

 - 🌱 Learning: **MERN stack & advanced JavaScript**

 - 💬 Skilled in: **JavaScript, React, Tailwind, Express, MongoDB**

----

 ## Languages and Tools